Sowmyak059/Frontend_html/README.md

 ## Usage
 - Explore individual project folders for specific implementations.
 - Modify the code to customize the projects or add your features.
-- Deploy projects using platforms like GitHub Pages, Firebase, or Netlify.
+- Deploy projects using platform like GitHub Pages.

 ## Contributing
 Contributions are welcome!
 If you want to enhance this repository: